mendersoftware/mender-docs/02.Overview/02.Device-Support/docs.md

 partition (A or B) is updated and booted.
 The mechanisms used for this are specific to the distribution or build system you are using to maintain your OS.
 This is called a Mender *board integration*.
-Note that a board integration also covers installing the Mender client on the device, so you do not need to install the Mender client after using a board integration.
+Note that a board integration also covers installing the Mender Client on the device, so you do not need to install the Mender Client after using a board integration.

 See [Update types](../../02.Overview/01.Introduction/docs.md#update-types) for more information